 David Mullich is an accomplished game designer and producer best known for managing product development for pioneering educational software publisher EduWare Services and its line of core curriculum tutorials and intellectually-stimulating games, including the cult-classic 1980 adventure game “The Prisoner” and directing The 3DO Company’s “Heroes of Might & Magic” development team for 5 years, producing 2 best-selling AAA titles and several expansions in the hit strategy game franchise.
 In 1987, David was hired as the first game producer at The Walt Disney Company, where he produced “DuckTales: The Quest for Gold” for personal computers and “DuckTales” for the NES.
 Other notable games he has produced include Harlan Ellison’s “I Have No Mouth, and I Must Scream” for Cyberdreams, and “Vampire: The Masquerade – Bloodlines” for Activision.
 He also formed his own company, Electric Transit, which developed 3D simulations in collaboration with NASA/JPL scientists and was Electronic Arts’ first affiliated label publisher.
 David also led the Game Production degree program at The Los Angeles Film School.
 He is currently Game Producer at CineMoiWorld and Game Design Adjunct Professor at Art Center College of Design.

 Kate Edwards is the Executive Director of the Global Game Jam, as well as the CEO and principal consultant of Geogrify, a consultancy which pioneered content culturalization.
 She is also a Board Member of Take This and is the former Executive Director of the International Game Developers Association (IGDA) from 2012 to 2017.
 In addition to being an award-winning advocate who serves in several advisory roles, she is a geographer, writer, and corporate strategist.
 Following 13 years at Microsoft, she has consulted on many game and non-game projects for BioWare, Google, Amazon, Facebook, LEGO, and many other companies.
-Fortune magazine named her as one of the „10 most powerful women” in the game industry in 2013 and in 2014 was named by GamesIndustry.biz as one of their six People of the Year.
-Besides being awarded by several events for her advocacy work in the global game industry, she was most recently honored with the Ambassador Award at the Game Developers Choice Awards at GDC 2020.
+Fortune magazine named her as one of the “10 most powerful women” in the game industry in 2013 and in 2014 was named by GamesIndustry.biz as one of their six People of the Year.
+Besides being awarded by several events for her advocacy work in the global game industry, she was honored with the Ambassador Award at the Game Developers Choice Awards at GDC 2020.
+In August 2021, she was included in the Forbes’ “50 Over 50” Vision List as one of 50 veteran women selected from a wide variety of industries.
 She is also profiled in the December 2018 publication Women in Gaming: 100 Professionals of Play.

 Renee Gittins is the Executive Director of International Game Developers Association (IGDA), and a multi-disciplinary leader with expertise in software engineering and creative direction.
 She is a passionate advocate and connector for developers and diversity in the game industry, with a background that spans across engineering, design, and production.
 She is outspoken about initiatives to increase diversity both within the game industry and gaming overall to help the game industry grow and improve for everyone.
 Renee was named as part of the Forbes 30 Under 30 class of 2020 in Games.